RF5/scudstorm/README.md

 4. Entelect Software's 2018 Tower defense game is used.
 The .jar in this folder is their game/code.
 The `StarterBotPrime.py` is also a modified version of their python starter bot.

 ### Using this work
 Feel free to use and modify this code really however you see fit, but please do acknowledge me as the original source.
+I am Matthew Baas, a student at Stellenbosch University.